metux666/metux666/README.md

 -->

 🔭 **Currently working on:**
 Senior IT expert with a focus on project management and technology strategy.
 I specialize in planning and implementing efficient IT solutions.
-At itFlies GmbH, we develop PWA solutions based on our own OVL framework.
+At itFlies GmbH, we develop customer-specific PWA solutions based on our own OVL framework.

 🌱 **Currently learning:**
 Exploring new technologies and best practices in IT infrastructure, cloud solutions, and digital transformation.